There are more than 5,000 species worldwide!

 - Coccinellids are colored as brightly as they are to dissuade predators, not to delight humans.
 If the predator persists, the insect releases toxins from its “knees.”
 This is called reflex bleeding.

 - Several American states have the ladybird, or ladybug as their state insect.
-They are Massachusetts, New Hampshire, Tennessee, Delaware, and Ohio.
+They are Massachusetts, New Hampshire, Tennessee, Delaware, New York and Ohio.

 The scientific name for the ladybug is Coccinellidae, and their classification places them in the invertebrate category.
 Coccinellidae comes from the Latin word “coccineus,” which means scarlet – a clear tribute to the color of their exoskeleton.
 It is sometimes called a ladybird, which comes from a British expression for the insect.
 Many people took to calling the insect “Our Lady’s bird.”

 The beetle gets its common name because it was associated with the Virgin Mary.
 Legend has it that a group of farmers was so plagued by aphids eating their crops that they prayed to the Virgin for help.
 When help arrived in the form of coccinellids, the beetles were known as “Our Lady’s beetles,” from then on.